himanshum9/go-poc/Important Golang Questions.md

 ans: Container orchestrator.
     Manages-> deployments, scaling, auto healing, load balancing of containers etc. think of it as an os for containers.

+Que: What happens when you run kubectl apply -f deployment.yaml?
+Ans: yaml file goes to api server, stored in etcd clustered memory,-> controller notice the desired state-> schduler finds the node and kubelet start the pod.

+Que: Pod vs ReplicaSet vs Deployment vs StatefulSet?
+Ans: Pod - > Single running app container.(Eg -> Nginx pod)
+     ReplicaSet -> Makes sure n copies of the pod should run.
+     Deployment -> manages Replicaset and allow updates/rollback StatefulSet - > similar to deployment but manages storage and pod names and make them fixed.

 Que: